Non-Convex Self-Concordant Functions: Practical Algorithms and Complexity Analysis: Conclusions

 \section{Conclusions}

 We generalized the notion of self-concordance to non-convex settings by introducing weakly self-concordant functions and $F$-based self-concordant functions.
 Based on these two classes, we proposed regularized Newton and adaptive regularization methods and proved their global and local convergence guarantees.
-We also conducted numerical experiments to evaluate their effectiveness.
+We also conducted a few preliminary numerical experiments to evaluate their effectiveness.
 Indeed, our adaptive regularization method outperformed adaptive cubic regularization, L-BFGS, and trust-region methods on non-negative matrix factorization problems in terms of both MSE and KL divergence losses.
 Our KFAC-based regularized Newton method improved training efficiency on VGG16 for CIFAR-10 and CIFAR-100, while being outperformed by KFAC on ResNet32.
-In summary, our results demonstrate the importance of extending self-concordance for large-scale non-convex optimization.
+In summary, we believe that the analytic and experimental results that we presented illustrate the potential of extending the powerful properties of self-concordance to non-convex optimization.